 Rebecca Wang has also worked to bring effective support to projects focusing on health and humanitarian issues.
 Her commitment to the global effort against AIDS has led Rebecca to support two of the foremost charities in this field: the Elton John AIDS Foundation (EJAF) and the Foundation for AIDS Research (amfAR).

-Rebecca spent her early years in Asia, and has since lived in the US and Europe.
-Having graduated from the University of California at Berkeley with a Masters Degree in Clinical Psychology, she has practiced at various leading institutions such as the University of Californian as well as several elementary schools, specializing in family, children, and couples counseling.
+Wang spent her early years in Asia, and has since lived in the US and Europe.
+Having graduated from the University of California at Berkeley with a Master’s Degree in Clinical Psychology, she has practiced at various leading institutions such as the University of California as well as several elementary schools, specializing in family, children, and couples counseling.
 It was the realization of the healing role of the arts in therapy, which was the catalyst for her to pursue her own creative dreams through filmmaking.

-Rebecca is based in London where she has a keen involvement across a wide-ranging field of interests and passions.
-She is dedicated to all art forms and endorses leading arts venues and organizations in the capital as a member of the Academy Circle for the British Academy of Film and Television Arts (BAFTA), Director of Circle for the Victoria and Albert Museum, and patron to the National, Tate Modern and Serpentine Galleries.
-Her love of music has led her to support the Royal College of Music, and she has an equal appreciation for the worlds of design, photography and fashion.
+Wang is now based in London where her appreciation of all arts is channeled into a wide range of leading organisations and arts venues in the capital.
+She is member of the Academy Circle for the British Academy of Film and Television Arts (BAFTA), a Director of Circle for the Victoria and Albert Museum, and patron to the National, Tate Modern and Serpentine Galleries.